Jun 26, 2025

 With a check-in requirement, companies can minimize this problem.
 If a reserved desk or meeting room isn’t checked into, it is released back into the booking system, allowing someone else to use it.
 This ensures that workspaces are allocated based on real-time demand rather than speculative needs.

 Accurate data is vital for effective office management.
 When employees confirm their presence through a check-in system, companies gain precise insights into workspace usage.
-This data can:
+This data is critical to:

 • Highlight underutilized areas.